 ability to employ necessary cognitive and social strategies;

-use of situational clues to understanding what is happening;
+use of situational clues to understand what is happening;

-enhanced abilities in divergent thinking (the understanding that there is more than one way to look at a problem, and therefore more than one solution is possible)
+enhanced capacity for divergent thinking (the understanding that there is more than one way to look at a problem and that more than one solution is possible)

 ability to think flexibly and abstractly about language;

 enjoyment of linguistic possibilities;

 early emergence of the concept that there are multiple ways to express the same idea; transfer of skills and knowledge from one language to another.